 A mentoring relationship with a candidate, such as the doctoral or postdoctoral advisor.

 A professional relationship, including current or former collaborators on academic work (e.g., articles, essays, chapters, contributions to conference proceedings, books, creative work, grant applications, software, technology, and intellectual property).

 As a general guide, faculty members with a conflict of interest with an applicant should not serve on the search committee or participate in faculty deliberations to select a finalist.
 The risks are greatest if a candidate under consideration is a recent PhD student or postdoctoral scholar, or recent or current collaborator (within the past five years), especially when the candidate has not held an intervening faculty position elsewhere.

 Fewer special risks are at issue when hiring holders of Berkeley PhDs or postdoctoral fellowships if their careers as teachers and independent researchers have already been well established in a faculty position at a peer institution, or in cases where collaboration occurred many years ago, or was limited (e.g., collaborated on a single project a decade ago, or co-authorship was the result of completely independent work).
 Depending on the extent and timing of the relationship, it may be possible for a faculty member with the conflict of interest to participate in the search, as long as a process for minimizing risks is discussed with OFEW.
 There are no exceptions for romantic and business relationships.

 The guidelines below are intended to assist departments in minimizing potential risks while preserving fair processes, and should be followed in most cases.
+Given the significant differences between academic disciplines, including the role of scholarly collaborations in some fields, a one-size-fits-all approach is not possible.
 Sometimes there may be appropriate reasons for a different process.
 OFEW is available to consult on appropriate modifications consistent with the goals of conducting a process that is fair to all applicants.
-Common situations requiring discussion include searches in very small departments or very narrow fields, or a situation that arises during the process.
+Common situations requiring discussion include searches in very small departments or very narrow fields, professional collaborations with completely independent work, or unforeseeable situations that arise during the process.

 Guidelines for managing risks associated with conflicts of interest